Month 12, Day 20, Sunday 6:25 p.m.

 Then, waving a hand for the others to clear a large spot on the floor and bring in a mattress, she drew the array, every glyph and angled line touched with her Will.
 There was no energy to channel into this, no active spell, but her grandfather had taught her that there was more to magic than the parts that were easiest to quantify.

-Next was the herbal tinctures, drawing out the oils through crushing the plant matter and soaking it in bottles of alcohol.
+Next were the herbal tinctures, drawing out the oils through crushing the plant matter and soaking it in bottles of alcohol.

-‘Process matters.
-Magic may be a science, but beyond our understanding it becomes an art.’
-She explained this to those watching her work, not bothering to watch to see whether they understood what she meant, or if perhaps this was such obvious knowledge that every competent sorcerer started implementing their Will long before they actively cast a spell, at least when it was really important.
+“Process matters.
+Magic may be a science, but beyond our understanding it becomes an art,” she explained to those watching her work, not bothering to turn and see whether they understood what she meant, or if it was obvious that every competent sorcerer started applying their Will long before they actively cast the most powerful spells.

 They placed the mattress in the center of the large spell array, and the components in the outer Circles.
 Siobhan walked along the whole thing, inspecting the lines and glyphs for damage or mistakes, and explained, in as much detail as she could, the purpose of all the interconnected pieces.

 She stopped at the head of the mattress, motioning for Miles to climb onto it.
 “Most important in all of this is not the components or the power.
 It is your Will, tuned perfectly.
 Think on the spell till you feel it in your belly and the dark places of your mind.
 We will begin casting in a few minutes.
 I will join you, but merely as a guide.
 You will provide the impetus on your own.
 Discuss amongst yourselves,” she said with a wave of her hand.

 She rolled her shoulders, the thrill of magic a delight that made her bones itch and her thoughts bloom.
 She turned to Millennium, climbed onto the mattress, and sat next to him.

 She spoke in a low voice, soft enough not to be heard over the talking of the others.
 “Can you cast any magic, Miles?”